derrickthomin/djbb-midi-box/README.md

+# SEE MY NEW VERSION HERE - https://github.com/derrickthomin/DJBB-Midi-Loopster

 # djbb-midi-box
 DIY midi box based on a raspberry pi pico in a 3d printed case, featuring 16 arcade button "pads", 3 knobs for controlling volume & FX, an OLED menu screen, and multiple modes of operation.
 Buildable for ~$30, with minimal tools (3D printer is the kicker here - you need one of these, or access to one).